Ferry Cross the Mersey: Charity record for The Hillsborough Disaster Fund

-In May 1989, a charity version of "Ferry Cross the Mersey" was released in aid of those affected by the Hillsborough disaster, which had claimed the lives of 95 Liverpool fans the previous month (a 96th, Tony Bland, died in 1993 as a consequence of that disaster and a 97th, Andrew Devine, in 2021).
-The song was recorded by Liverpool artists The Christians, Holly Johnson, Paul McCartney, Gerry Marsden and Stock Aitken Waterman.
-The single held the #1 spot in the UK chart for three weeks and the Irish chart for two weeks.
+In May 1989, a charity version of "Ferry Cross the Mersey" was released in aid of those affected by the Hillsborough disaster, which had, at the time, claimed the lives of 95 Liverpool fans the previous month.
+The song was recorded by Liverpool artists the Christians, Holly Johnson, Paul McCartney and Gerry Marsden, with producers Stock Aitken Waterman also credited.
+The single held the number-one spot in the UK chart for three weeks and the Irish chart for two weeks.